judemille/xplane-sys/README.md

 - `XPLM300` -- X-Plane 11.10 and newer.
 - `XPLM210` -- X-Plane 10.20 and newer. (actually 10.00 and newer, but this crate forbids 32-bit plugins.)

-Unlike the X-Plane C SDK, this crate automatically infers older versions from requesting a newer version, so no need to define all the versions up to your desired version.
+Unlike the X-Plane C SDK shipped by Laminar, this crate automatically infers older versions from requesting a newer version, so no need to define all the versions up to your desired version.
 Features from SDK versions newer than the requested version *can* be used, if you perform a check on the SDK version level at runtime.
 At that point, if the version is high enough, you can request a pointer to the desired function.
 This is outlined in the X-Plane documentation.
 This allows the support of a range of versions, while also allowing access to newer features if present.

 Some features from earlier SDK versions have been deprecated.
 This crate does not provide a way to access them.
 Realistically, if you are using gates below `XPLM303`, you are nuts.
 The feature gates are included, but X-Plane 11.50 was released in 2020, so most users should have it, even if they are not on X-Plane 12.

 This crate will be updated as the X-Plane SDK updates, and will have an equal version number. (except in extraneous circumstances)

 ## Documentation